-The chapter of Sincerity (surt al Ikhlas) beautifully delivers the message of the Essence, all ahadiyah.'
-"Say: He, God is One (Ahad) God, the Absolute Plenitude Sufficing-unto-Himself (as-Asmad)".
-It is no doubt in virtue of this last Name... of Oneness that the chapter is called the Chapter of Sincerity (Surat al Ikhlas).
-For sincerity implies an unreserved assent, and for this to be achieved the soul needs to be made aware that the oneness in question is not a desert but a totality, that the One-and-Only is the One-and-All-and that if the Indivisible Solitude excludes everything other than itself, this is because Everything is already there'.
-92 Behind the illusory veil of created plurality there is the One Infinite Plenitude of God in His Indivisible Totality.
+Sincerity (Surah al Ikhlas).
+For sincerity implies an unreserved assent, and for this to be achieved the soul needs to be made aware that the oneness in question is not a desert but a totality, that the One-and-Only is the One-and-All-and that if the Indivisible Solitude excludes everything other than itself, this is because Everything is already there".
+"Behind the illusory veil of created plurality there is the One Infinite Plenitude of God in His Indivisible Totality."

-Khawaja Ghulam Farid is highly committed to the metaphysical idea of the Indivisible One-and Only'.
+Khawaja Ghulam Farid is highly committed to the metaphysical idea of "the Indivisible One-and-Only".
 He says: